Odhynn/naerk/content/Places/Bránstraž.md

 > > | Religions | [[Yerastu]], [[Maeronian]], [[Yushan]], [[Malahir]] |
 > > | Location | Northwest [[Olgizmar]] |

 A fortified city that stands out as the least corrupted place in the island, after the demonic outbreak.
-Shortly after [[Vethfall]] and the breaking of the defensive demon wards, it was subjected to a demon attack by 100 demons led by a balor, [[Orgris]].
+Shortly after [[vethfall-(2020)]] and the breaking of the defensive demon wards, it was subjected to a demon attack by 100 demons led by a balor, [[Orgris]].